-LD Davis has been manufacturing quality animal glues for over eight decades, but animal glue itself has been around for centuries longer.
+LD Davis has been manufacturing quality animal glues for over nine decades, but animal glue itself has been around for centuries longer.
 In fact, up until the mid-20th century, most glue in use was animal glue, dextrin glue, or other glues composed of natural polymers such as starch adhesives.
-Products such as hot melt adhesives (we are a distributor for HB Fuller hot melt adhesives) and resin adhesives are much newer in comparison to animal glue and other natural adhesives; they have only been used widely for about 60 years or so.
+Products such as hot melt adhesives and resin adhesives are much newer in comparison to animal glue and other natural adhesives; they have only been used widely for about 60 years or so.

 What are Resin Adhesives?